Quit123/CPU-project/README.md

 6. **Supplementary Note:**
    - If board-level testing cannot be performed, the project’s total score will be adjusted to (0.3 ~ 0.5) times the original score, depending on the situation.

-Here is the formal English translation of the provided text:

 ---

 **Grading Criteria (2):**